Parseable

 Static

 In some cases, you may want to enforce a specific schema for a dataset.
 You can do this by setting the static schema type while creating the dataset.
 This schema will be enforced for all the events ingested to the dataset.
 You'll need to provide the schema in the form of a JSON object with field names and their types, with the create dataset API call.
-The following types are supported in the schema: string, int, float, timestamp, boolean.
+The following types are supported in the schema: string, int, float, datetime,date, boolean.

 FAQ